The Mosaic state-of-the-art optimization system offers High-end performance for significantly less time, money and

 Luis Alberto Designer & Owner

 Audiophiles use tools to revitalize and optimize a system.
 We invest in linear power supplies, high-grade cables, and mechanical isolation devices for a good reason, they work!
 By reducing each component's noise level, the overall system achieves a greater power outcome in performance.
-But the best news is you have greater control optimizing your system to high-performance levels .
+But the best news is our plug and play solution gives you greater optimization control over your entire system.
+A simple and effective way to achieving very high levels of performance..

 In some ways, a poorly optimized audio system is similar to a poorly tuned instrument.
 Unleashing the capability of your system is a complex task made simple with Mosaic Integration.
 What is more surprising, is you can achieve very high performance for proportionally less expense making the Mosaic a bargain.
 You can start with one Mosaic and build out to several custom Mosaic configurations.
 No need for software integration and updates.
 As we guide you through, you have complete control.

 Caprice Audio's Slipstream is a high-speed buffering stage that reduces the noise floor.
 These stages isolate components from each other by creating mini-buffers to control a system's noise level.
-As a result, a digital device can efficiently perform at very high signal-to-noise levels without digital artifacts due to a reduction in transmission garbage being bounced between components.
+As a result, a digital device can efficiently perform at very high signal-to-noise levels without distortion due to a reduction in transmission garbage being bounced between components.
 The improved timing and pitch can lead to a dramatic analog "reveal".